saurabhghewari/Jzebra-Printing-with-Nodejs/README.md

 		https://code.google.com/p/jzebra/downloads/list
 	2. Extract it to the folder of your name.

-setting up the Thermal printer:-(Connect the printer using USB)
+Setting up the Thermal printer:-(Connect the printer using USB)
 	Follow the steps from this link depending which OS you are using:- https://code.google.com/p/jzebra/wiki/TutorialWebApplet
 	*Note for Windows:- You get the driver cd with the printer, install the drivers for the printer you have.
 If drivers are not available then follow the documentation from above link.

-Setting up the Backend server(Nodejs)
+Setting up the Backend server(Nodejs):-
 	*Note:- You can setup your own backend server as you just have to server the required printing libs and 			files to the client.

 	1. Considering Nodejs and Express are installed on the machine, run this cmd